-Data integration is the process of collecting and integrating data from multiple heterogeneous sources for the purpose of unifying data.
-On the other hand, the migration of data involves the movement of information.
+Data integration is the process of collecting and integrating data from multiple heterogeneous sources to unify data.
+On the other hand, data migration involves the movement of information.
 This transfer or movement could occur in numerous ways, such as data storage systems, system migration, and database migration.
-The major difference between the two processes is in data integration; disparate data is brought together, whereas, in data migration, the data is transferred from one place to another using data migration software.
+The main difference between the two processes is in data integration, disparate data is brought together.
+In contrast, in data migration, the data is transferred from one place to another using data migration software.

 Why Need a Data Migration Software

-The most common reason for data migration is the need to move data from one server to another or to a new system to scale up and accommodate volume growth.
+The most common reason for data migration is moving data from one server to another or to a new system to scale up and accommodate volume growth.
 However, other circumstances may also prompt organizations to opt for a migration project.
 Some of the data integration examples and why it is done are as follows:

-- To replace legacy systems that are unable to keep up with the evolving performance requirements of the organization.
+- To replace legacy systems that cannot keep up with the evolving performance requirements of the organization.